-SPECIAL WARNING AND PRECAUTIONS FOR USE Suicidial ideation and behaviour have been reported in patients treated with anti-epileptic medicinal products in several indications.
-Patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
-Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour merge.
-Dose-related prolongations in PP interval with lacosamide have been observed in clinical studies.
-Locasamide should be used with caution in patients with underlying proarrhythmic conditions such as patients with known cardiac conduction problems or severe cardiac disease or the severe of the severe of the day of the severe cardiac disease or the severe in the severe in the severe barries of the severe cardiac disease or the severe disease or t patients treated with medicinal products affecting cardiac conduction, including antiarrhythmics and sodium channel blocking antiepileptic medicinal products as well as in elderly patients.
-Consider performing ECG before dose increase to above 400mg/day and after lacosamide is trated to stady state.
+SPECIAL WARNING AND PRECAUTIONS FOR USE.

+Suicidal ideation and behaviour have been reported in patients treated with anti-epileptic medicinal products in several indications, Patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
+Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.

+Dose-related prolongations in Pfi interval with lacosamide have been observed in Cinical studies, Locosamide should be used with caution in patients with underlying proarrhythmic conditions such as patients with known cardiac conduction problems or severe cardiac disease or patients treated with medicinal products affecting cardiac conduction, including antiarrhythmics and sodium channel blocking antiepileptic medicinal products as well as in elderly patients.
+Consider performing ECG before dose increase to above 400mg/day and after lacosamide interaction products are nown as in entering patients, consider performing Eco deline duse increase an above exoring tay and aries recognitive.

 Patients should be made aware of the symptoms of cardiac arrhythmia.
 Patients should be counselled to seek immediate medical advice if these symptoms occur.

-New onset or worsening of myoclonic seizures has been reported in both adult and paediatric patients with PGTCS, in particular during titration.
-Patients should be advised to exercise caution until they are familiar with the potential effects of the medicine to prevent accidental injury hr falls
+New onset or worsening of myoclonic seizures has been reported in both adult and paediatric patients with PGTCS, in particular during

+Patients should be advised to exercise caution until they are familiar with the potential effects of the medicine to prevent accidental injury

-The safety and efficacy of lacosamide in paediatric patients with epilepsy syndromes in which focal and generalised seizures may coexist have not been determined.
+The safety and efficacy of lacosamide in paediatric patients with epilepsy syndromes in which focal and generalised seizures may coexist